ambanum/disinfo.quaidorsay.fr/_pages/en/facebook-ads-library.md

 The Facebook Ads Library can be explored online through a web interface, and queried by an [API](https://www.facebook.com/ads/library/api/).
 For each country, aggregated data is published in the form of “[reports](https://www.facebook.com/ads/library/report/)”: a web page containing dynamic tables and a downloadable CSV file.

-The Ads Library initially covered the USA, was extended to the UK, Brazil, India, Ukraine and Israel in June 2018 and to the European Union members in May 2019.
+The Ads Library initially covered the USA, was extended to the UK and Brazil in June 2018, in India on [February 21](https://newsroom.fb.com/news/2018/12/ad-transparency-in-india/), Israel on [March 17](https://www.timesofisrael.com/facebook-rolls-out-political-ad-transparency-less-than-a-month-before-polls/) and [leading up to the presidential elections](https://newsroom.fb.com/news/2019/03/a-better-way-to-learn-about-ads/) of March 31 in Ukraine, as well as to the European Union members in May 2019.
 All of these coutries have a report, except Brazil.

 ## Limitations